Configuring security groups

 - Port range:

-. - CIDR blocks: Address range of the subnet in which the subcluster host is located.
+CIDR. - CIDR blocks: Address range of the subnet where the subcluster host resides.

 - Port range:

-If you are using port forwarding, add rules to the intermediate VM security group that allow inbound and outbound traffic via the ports of the required components:
+If using port forwarding, add rules to the jump host VM security group that allow inbound and outbound traffic on the ports of the required components:

 -